lammertb/libhttp/docs/Embedding.md

-Embedding CivetWeb
+Embedding LibHTTP
 =========

-CivetWeb is primarily designed so applications can easily add HTTP and HTTPS server as well as WebSocket functionality.
-For example, an application server could use CivetWeb to enable a web service interface for automation or remote control.
+LibHTTP is primarily designed so applications can easily add HTTP and HTTPS server as well as WebSocket functionality.
+For example, an application server could use LibHTTP to enable a web service interface for automation or remote control.

 However, it can also be used as a stand-alone executable.
 It can deliver static files and offers built-in server side Lua, JavaScript and CGI support.
-Some instructions how to build the stand-alone server can be found in [Building.md](https://github.com/civetweb/civetweb/blob/master/docs/Building.md).
+Some instructions how to build the stand-alone server can be found in [Building.md](Building.md).

 Files
 ------

-There is just a small set of files to compile in to the application, but if a library is desired, see [Building.md](https://github.com/CivetWeb/CivetWeb/blob/master/docs/Building.md)
+There is just a small set of files to compile in to the application, but if a library is desired, see [Building.md](Building.md)

 #### Regarding the INL file extension
 The *INL* file extension represents code that is statically included inline in a source file.
 Slightly different from C++ where it means "inline" code which is technically not the same as static code.
-CivetWeb overloads this extension for the sake of clarity as opposed to having .c extensions on files that should not be directly compiled.
+LibHTTP overloads this extension for the sake of clarity as opposed to having .c extensions on files that should not be directly compiled.

 #### HTTP Server Source Files

-These files constitute the CivetWeb library.
+These files constitute the LibHTTP library.
 They do not contain a `main` function, but all functions required to run a HTTP server.

   - HTTP server API
-    - include/civetweb.h
+    - include/libhttp.h
   - C implementation
-    - src/civetweb.c
+    - src/libhttp.c
     - src/md5.inl (MD5 calculation)
     - src/handle_form.inl (HTML form handling functions)
   - Optional: C++ wrapper
-    - include/CivetServer.h (C++ interface)
+    - include/LibHTTPServer.h (C++ interface)
-    - src/CivetServer.cpp (C++ wrapper implementation)
+    - src/LibHTTPServer.cpp (C++ wrapper implementation)
   - Optional: Third party components
     - src/third_party/* (third party components, mainly used for the standalone server)
-    - src/mod_*.inl (modules to access third party components from civetweb)
+    - src/mod_*.inl (modules to access third party components from LibHTTP)

-Note: The C++ wrapper uses the official C interface (civetweb.h) and does not add new features to the server.
+Note: The C++ wrapper uses the official C interface (libhttp.h) and does not add new features to the server.
 Some features available in the C interface might be missing in the C++ interface.

 #### Additional Source Files for Executables